UtrechtUniversity/Workshop-IRAS/docs/intro_svm.md

 ### Apply a grid search to get a model with a better accuracy

 In the previous we ha a model with an accuray of ~85%.
-If a mail sorting proces of a postal service would have such an accuracy, that company should have to close its doors immediately.
-We are going to do a grid search.
+If a mail sorting proces of a postal service would have such an accuracy, that company could close its doors.
+To find a better accuracy, we are going to do a grid search.
 Several combinations of hyperparameter settings are tried and we can then can select the setting with the best accuracy.

 Load the file ./R/digits_svm_IDE_gs.R in the _source pane_ of RStudio.
 Run the programm step by step (Ctrl-R)